Dean of Research and Research Training

 (b) Other higher degree research degrees

 The relevant Faculty Academic Board will appoint examiners to examine Masters by Research and doctoral research theses other than PhDs and the MPhil.
 The examiners will critically evaluate whether the conditions for the award of the degree have been met.

 A higher degree research candidate whose thesis has been failed or whose thesis has been recommended for an alternative exit award may request a review of the examination process and outcome.
 Acceptable grounds for review will only be on matters of procedure relating to the conduct of the examination or documented evidence of examiner bias as evidenced by comments in the examiners’ reports.

 A candidate’s written review request must be lodged within twenty (20) working days of the date of advice on the outcome of the examination and include the specific grounds on which the request is based.
 The Chair, Research Degrees Committee will determine whether a potential conflict of interest exists in relation to their consideration of the review.

 The Chair, Research Degrees Committee, or nominee, will review the candidate’s statement and all the available information and make a determination.
 The Chair will advise the candidate in writing within ten (10) working days of the decision.

-An applicant may appeal a decision to refuse admission to a Higher Degree Research course or to exclude from a Higher Degree Research course.
+An applicant may appeal a decision to refuse admission to a higher degree research course or to exclude (terminate) from a higher degree research course.
 Appeals will be considered by Appeals Committee (E/1.2).